evidentlyai/evidently/docs/book/reference/all-tests.md

 * **Name**: the name of the test or test preset.
 * **Description**: plain text explanation of the test, or the content of the preset.
 For tests, we specify whether it applies to the whole dataset or individual columns.
 * **Parameters**: available configurations.
-  * Required parameters are necessary to for calculations, e.g. a column name for a column-level test.
+  * Required parameters are necessary for calculations, e.g. a column name for a column-level test.
   * Optional parameters modify how the underlying metric is calculated, e.g. which statistical test or correlation method is used.
   * *Test condition parameters* help set the conditions (e.g. equal, not equal, greater than, etc.) that define the expectations from the test output.
 If the condition is violated, the test returns a fail.
-Here you can see the complete list of the [standard condition parameteres](../tests-and-reports/run-tests.md#available-parameters).
+Here you can see the complete list of the [standard condition parameteres](../tests-and-reports/custom-test-suite.md#custom-conditions).
 They apply to most of the tests, and are optional.
 * **Default tests condition**: they apply if you do not set a custom сondition.
   * With reference: the test conditions that apply when you pass a reference dataset and Evidently can derive expectations from it.
   * No reference: the test conditions that apply if you do not provide the reference.
 They are based on heuristics.

 **Test visualizations**.
 Each test also includes a default render.
-If you want to see the visualization, navigate to the [example notebooks](../get-started/examples.md) and run the notebook with all metrics or with all tests and test presets.
+If you want to see the visualization, navigate to the [example notebooks](../examples/examples.md).
 </details>

 {% hint style="info" %}
 We are doing our best to maintain this page up to date.
-In case of discrepancies, consult the [API reference](https://docs.evidentlyai.com/reference/api-reference) or the "All tests" notebook in the [Examples](../get-started/examples.md) section.
+In case of discrepancies, consult the [API reference](https://docs.evidentlyai.com/reference/api-reference) or the "All tests" notebook in the [Examples](../examples/examples.md) section.
 If you notice an error, please send us a pull request to update the documentation!
 {% endhint %}

 # Test Presets